-- Make sure the duck’s tail is hanging away from the vent so the area is completely exposed.
+- Ensure the duck’s tail hangs away from the vent to expose the area thoroughly.

 - To find the vent, feel along the tail feathers to locate the small opening.

-- Place your thumbs on either side of the cloaca opening and only then should slowly use very mild pressure to open the vent slightly apart to expose the walls.
+- Place your thumbs on either side of the cloaca opening, and only then should you slowly use very mild pressure to open the vent slightly apart to expose the walls.

 3. Plumage Check

 Regardless of the breed, all maturing males will develop a drake feather.
-Either one or two curly tail feathers will develop on the flat tale of a drake.
+Either one or two curly tail feathers will grow on the flat tale of a drake.

 4. Wing Characteristics

 Ducklings in some breeds grow feather sprouts on their wings – and sometimes even tails and bellies, at different rates.
-In some if not many breeds, a female duckling will show signs of the first true feather sprouts more quickly than males of the same age.
+In some, if not many species, a female duckling will show signs of the first actual feather sprouting more quickly than males of the same age.

-The sounds ducks make can also help a keeper determine their sex, even from a fairly young age – six weeks old, on average.
-Until ducklings hit this growth milestone they tend to sound just alike.
+The sounds ducks make can also help keepers determine their sex, even from a relatively young age – six weeks old, on average.
+Until ducklings hit this growth milestone, they tend to sound just alike.

 Choose one duckling at a time to work with when attempting to sex the poultry bird by their voice tone.
-Pick up the duckling and move away from the rest of the birds to ensure you are hearing only it and doing so clearly.
+Pick up the duckling and move away from the rest of the birds to ensure you hear only it and do so clearly.

 6. Breeding Season

-Head bobbing initiated by a drake is reciprocated by a female it swims over to and positions itself in front of to entice her to accept his desire to mate.
+A female reciprocates head bobbing initiated by a drake it swims over to and positions itself in front of to entice her to accept his desire to mate.

 7. Bill Identification

-Duck breeds that develop bills that are easiest to notice differences in include: Khaki Campbells, Muscovy, Fawn Runners, Rouens, Abacot Rangers, Appleyards, Black Runners, Welsh Harlequins, and Indian Runners.
+Duck breeds that develop bills that are easiest to notice include differences: Khaki Campbells, Muscovy, Fawn Runners, Rouens, Abacot Rangers, Appleyards, Black Runners, Welsh Harlequins, and Indian Runners.

 Pay attention to the waddling habits of your duck to help determine their sex.
 Long before you can tell a male duckling from a female based on plumage, bills, or even body size difference, their feet might offer clues to their sex.